 - Mud daubers (Dirt daubers) – As their name suggests, this species of wasp constructs its nest using mud.
 These pests are solitary and don’t require a large nest to house a colony, meaning their nests are quite small in size.
 Mud daubers are ½- to 1-inch long, are not aggressive and will only sting people if stepped or sat on.
 They build their mud nests in covered areas, such as on buildings, under decks and exposed stairs, in sheds, playhouses, and on swing sets.
 And, they primarily feed on spiders.
 To prevent mud daubers from taking up residence on your property, call a pest control expert to help reduce spider activity.

-- Yellow jackets – This species of wasp is notorious for stinging people, even when unprovoked.
+- Yellow jackets – Yellow jackets are notorious for stinging people, even when unprovoked.
 With the ability to sting numerous times, they are especially dangerous.
 Measuring approximately ½-inch long, these stinging pests build their nests underground in small rodent holes, or in hollowed-out trees, attics, entryways, eaves, playhouses, and sheds.
 They construct their nests from tiny bits of chewed-up wood, giving the exterior a paper-mache-like appearance.
 To help prevent yellow jacket activity around your property, paint or seal all wood items such as siding, sheds, playhouses, patio furniture, fencing, etc. Also, keep grills clean and food inside.
 Yellow jackets are especially fond of meat.
 Keep a close eye on drinks too.
 In the fall they crave carbs, crawling inside soda cans to get a sip.

 - Tarantula hawks – Measuring about 1½-inch long, tarantula hawks are a low-stinging threat.
 This species of wasp is solitary and does not have a colony.
 The female seeks out a tarantula or other large species of spider.
 Once her prey is found, she will paralyze it with a sting, drag it to a shallow burrow, lay a single egg on it, cover it with dirt, and leave – her job is done.
 When the egg hatches, the spider will be its first meal.
 To prevent tarantula hawks from invading your outdoor space, reduce any hiding areas around your yard that tarantulas and other large spiders may find appealing.

-- Paper wasps – This is another species of wasp that builds its nest using cellulose fibers.
+- Paper wasps – Paper wasps get their name by building their nests using cellulose fibers.
 They can be nearly an inch in size (⅝- to ¾-inch long).
 Not as outwardly aggressive as some stinging insects, they will still defend their umbrella-shaped nest if it is being threatened.
 Their paper nests are open, revealing chambers where eggs are laid.
 You may see nests hanging from the exterior light fixtures, branches of trees and shrubs, porch ceilings, the tops of window and door frames, soffits, eaves, attic rafters, under decks, playhouses, sheds, and other sheltered places.
 Prevent colonies from growing in size by having the nest safely removed by an expert at the first sign of activity.

-- Bald-faced hornets – Extremely territorial, this species aggressively defends its nest and has been known to chase people for long distances to keep them away.
+- Bald-faced hornets – Extremely territorial, bald-faced hornets aggressively defend their nest and are known to chase people for long distances to keep them away.
 Approximately ½ – ⅝-inch long, bald-faced hornets build large, enclosed paper nests in trees, shrubs, sheds, overhangs, utility poles, and other objects that are at least three or more feet off the ground.
 Their nests can grow to the size of a basketball.
 If you have a nest on or near your property, you may not have hornets coming back to the same nest year after year.
 They build a new nest every year.
 Summer is when populations peak and sting risks increase.
 Prevent attracting bald-faced hornets by keeping grills clean – they are attracted to meats.
 Also, ensure anything made from wood such as siding, sheds, playhouses, patio furniture, fencing, etc. is sealed or painted.

 Keep a lookout for stinging insect nests and call a pest control expert if you see any signs of one.
 Early detection can help prevent colonies from taking over your yard and reduce the risk of being stung.